How I Cleaned Up My Site After It Was Hacked and Blocklisted

 Open the links in a new tab, then follow the directions to apply for your IP address to become whitelisted.
 Each site has different instructions so be sure to follow the directions carefully.

 You can usually apply in just a few clicks and once your applications are submitted, it can take up to 48 hours for your site to be processed.

 Most of the time, you won’t get notified once the process has completed.
 This means you need to create a manual Spamhaus search after waiting a while to see if your site has been placed on the safe list.

 Keep in mind that you can often only apply to be removed from the blacklist once so you need to be sure your site is clean and that you have completely resolved any threats.
-Otherwise, your site and IP address could risk being permanently blacklisted.
+Otherwise, your site and IP address could risk being permanently blocklisted.

-If you have been blacklisted by Google, the application process is a bit more involved and can take 12 to 24 hours to process.
+If you have been blocklisted by Google, the application process is a bit more involved and can take 12 to 24 hours to process.
 Luckily, they do have the instructions for requesting a review readily available.

 But Wait, You’re Not Done Yet!